Explainer

 2 + 5

-two-member management board (CEO plus management-board member) - one of the smallest in the mWIG40, plus a five-member supervisory board
+two-member management board (CEO plus one member) – one of the smallest in the mWIG40, plus a five-member supervisory board

 Production specialty